valeriogalano/pensieriincodice-cdn/utils/cover_formatter/README.md

 ## How it works
 The Cover Formatter Tool consists of three main classes:

-**FFmpegConverter**: to convert images to a specific format (we use png, but sometimes, during the cob=ver creation, I leave the default format, which is png).
+**FFmpegConverter**: to convert images to a specific format (we use png, but sometimes, during the cover creation, I leave the default format, which is png).
 By the way, this should not impact so much on the performance of the scripts, as it performs a check before converting: if same extension, it continues the flow.
 **FFmpegScaler**: to scale images to a specific size using FFmpeg.
 **Overlayer**: to overlay our frame on top of an image using OpenCV.